Things to know before Trekking to Manaslu Circuit

-- WHEN TO GO ON MANASLU CIRCUIT TREK
+- Best time to do MANASLU CIRCUIT TREK

 Likewise other trekking routes, trekking permits are required for the Manaslu Circuit Trekking.
 Since Manaslu Circuit is restricted for the trekkers, restricted areas permits are needed.
 3 types of trekking permits are required for Manaslu.
 They are: